California Red Light Accident Lawyers

 Although driver errors cause most accidents in California, a chunk of collisions are attributable to malfunctions.
 Drivers may encounter brake failures at critical moments, such as when approaching a red light.

 In auto defect cases, negligence might be more challenging to determine.
 Who’s directly at fault for the consequent injuries and property damage?
 Is it the driver who might have failed to check for present risks properly?
 Or is it the mechanic who tinkered with the vehicle days prior?
-Under product liability laws, the responsibility can fall on the car manufacturer.
+Under product liability laws, the responsibility may fall on the car manufacturer.

 Other Causes Of Red-Light Intersection Accidents